yinggzz/readme/README.md

 ## Class Structure Overview
 The Simple Cloud Manager has the following classes:

-* Node: represents a machine in the simple cloud.
-Each node has a specific CPU, memory, and storage limit factor.
+* Node: represents a machine in the simple cloud (docker container).
 * Resource Pod: a collection of nodes.
 We assume a single network is connecting all the machines.
 * Resource Manager: a continuously running daemon that is responsible for making all the management decisions.
 * Cloud Dashboard: a component of the ResourceManager or a standalone web server that is connected to the ResourceManager.
 * Cloud Toolset: commands that are supported by the ResourceManager.
 * Job: represents an actual program running in the machines.
-* Proxy:
+* Proxy: Handles requests to by carrying out the docker commands to manipulate the docker containers

 Our VMs file structure is: